|Feminist Genealogies and Social Movements, 7,5 ECTS Credits|

-- relationships between different kinds of intersectional and feminist politics and affiliations between feminist and other related social movements.
+- to critically assess and analyse complex relationships between different kinds of intersectional feminist politics and affiliations between feminist and other social movements;

-Detailed information about the examination can be found in the study guide and the key information document.
+Detailed information about the examination can be found in the programme’s study guide.

 Students failing an exam covering either the entire course or part of the course two times are entitled to have a new examiner appointed for the reexamination.